Robin-Lai-YY/CPEN400Q-Final-Project/README.md

 $ poetry run python scripts/plots.py  # Reproduce the report bar plots
 ```

-If you python environment looks like [this](https://xkcd.com/1987/), a container
+If your python environment looks like [this](https://xkcd.com/1987/), a container
-image can be built:
+image can be used to run Jupyter:

 ```
-$ docker build -t quantumgan . && docker run -it --rm -p 8888:8888 quantumgan poetry run jupyter lab --allow-root --ip 0.0.0.0 --no-browser
+$ docker build -t quantumgan . && \
+    docker run -it --rm -p 8888:8888 quantumgan poetry run jupyter lab --allow-root --ip 0.0.0.0 --no-browser
 ```

 ## Software